ThatNotEasy/Vineless/README.md

 ## FAQ
 > What if I'm unable to play the video?

+* First, check if the service accepts your device (CDM).
+  * For Widevine, use either [WidevineProxy2](https://github.com/DevLARLEY/WidevineProxy2) or [openwv](https://github.com/tchebb/openwv) with the same WVD file.
+  * For PlayReady, use [PlayreadyProxy2](https://github.com/DevLARLEY/PlayreadyProxy2/) with the same PRD file.
+  * Do note that WidevineProxy2 and PlayreadyProxy2 do not support playback, so just test if you can acquire the keys with them.
-This automatically means that the license server is blocking your CDM and that you either need a CDM from a physical device, a ChromeCDM, or an L1 Android CDM.
-Don't ask where you can get these
+* If those aren't working as well, this automatically means that the license server is blocking your CDM and that you either need a CDM from a physical device, a ChromeCDM, or an L1 Android CDM.
+Don't ask where you can get these.
+* If those are working but Vineless isn't working, please report this on the issues page.
+Please include the DevTools console logs as well, and make sure the verbose/debug logs are enabled.

 ## Disclaimer
 + This program is intended solely for educational purposes.